mi-m1/Compositionality/README.md

 * COMPS
 * Compositionality of Nominal Compounds - Datasets https://pageperso.lis-lab.fr/carlos.ramisch/?page=downloads/compounds

-ASK ALINE ABOUT HUMAN EVALUATIONS/ORIGINAL ANNOTATOR RESULTS - WHAT EACH ANNOTATOR ACTUALLY SAID
+ASK ALINE ABOUT HUMAN EVALUATIONS/ORIGINAL ANNOTATOR RESULTS - WHAT EACH ANNOTATOR ACTUALLY SAID (nice to have in addition to average annotator performance).